3dgep/FastMath/_docs/topics/Template-Parameters.md

 # Template Parameters

+A template parameter is a placeholder for a type or non-type template argument.

 Before we get into the various types of templates that we can create in C++, let's first take a look at the different types of parameters a template can have.
 First, let's define the distinction between a _template parameter_, and a _template argument_: